bsstahl/CognitiveInheritance/Posts/Identifying-The-Extraneous-Publishing-AntiPattern.md

 ---
 What do you do when a dependency of one of your components needs data, ostensibly from your component, that your component doesn't actually need itself?

-The problem domain (the big black box in the drawings below) uses some data from 3 different data sources (labeled Source A, B & C in the drawings).
+Let's think about an example.
+Suppose our problem domain (the big black box in the drawings below) uses some data from 3 different data sources (labeled Source A, B & C in the drawings).
 There is also a downstream dependency that needs data from the problem domain, as well as from sources B & C. Some of the data required by the downstream dependency are not needed by, or owned by, the problem domain.

 There are 2 common implementations discussed now, and 1 slightly less obvious one discussed later in this article.
 We could: